Here's What Would Happen If The 25th Amendment Is Invoked

 Given the constraints of the current situation — there are only 13 days left in Trump’s term, Republicans in Congress have shown themselves to be spineless thus far, and Trump just this morning committed to a peaceful transfer of power — execution of the 25th Amendment is unlikely to be successful.
 After telling violent domestic terrorists that broke into the Capitol that he "loves" them, Trump made a statement (not via Twitter, because he has been temporarily locked out of his account) saying: “Even though I totally disagree with the outcome of the election, and the facts bear me out, nevertheless there will be an orderly transition on January 20th."

-While the 25th amendment will likely not be invoked, calls for impeachment are still loud, and, if that fails, we only have less than two weeks before a new president is installed.
+While the 25th amendment will likely not be invoked, calls for impeachment are still loud, and, if that fails, there are less than two weeks before a new president is installed.